New Castle Delaware

 New Castle, Delaware 19720

-In the city of New Castle, The Amstel House is located on the corner of East 4th Street and Delaware Street, facing The Sonora and David Finney Inn that is located on the other side of East 4th Street.
+In the city of New Castle, The Amstel House is located on the corner of East 4th Street and Delaware Street, facing The Sonora and David Finney Inn on the other side of the street.
 These two houses were once connected by an underground tunnel.
-These two grand houses are not far from the Battery Park and over-look “The Green”.
+They are not far from the Battery Park and overlook “The Green”.

 SOURCES INCLUDE